© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Pentre Farm Barrow is a scheduled monument protected by Cadw under reference ME248.
 View the official record →

-Pentre Farm Barrow is a round barrow located in Meirionnydd, Wales, dating to the Bronze Age period.
+Pentre Farm Barrow is a round barrow located in Meirionnydd, Wales, dating to the Bronze Age and serving as evidence of prehistoric funerary and ritual practice in the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME248.

 Pentre Farm Barrow dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Pentre Farm Barrow is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME248.